 Did COVID never happen?

-The draft standards have retained the obsession some have with misconceptions about the importance of face to face in the formation of counsellors.
+The draft standards have retained the obsession some have with misconceptions about the importance of face-to-face experience in the formation of counsellors.
 Placements do not mandate the type of issues, type of therapies, or whether they practice individual, couples, family, or group therapy formats.
-However, this set of draft standards mandates face-to-face contact, even though the post COVID world has clearly now made other formats of practice delivered via technology, as recognised practice.
+However, this set of draft standards targets and mandates face-to-face contact, even though the post COVID world has clearly now made other formats of practice delivered via technology, as recognised practice.
 Existing research on telehealth doesn’t support a face-to-face only-ist position for counsellors.
 While it finds that face-to-face differs from online and phone therapies, it generally finds equivalent outcomes, therapeutic relationship, and satisfaction for clients.
 It is not a second-rate practice, though the research indicates that therapists with less experience and knowledge about it, tend to hold incorrect assumptions and negative prejudices against it.
-Requiring face to face only for 80 hours disadvantages students who cannot travel to an agency to do face-to-face work (i.e. remote students), or who may not intend to become face-to-face practitioners.
+Requiring face-to-face only for 80 hours disadvantages students who cannot travel to an agency to do face-to-face work (i.e. remote region students), or who may not intend to become face-to-face practitioners.
 I wrote an article where I explored relevant research and argued that this restriction is outdated and based on myths.
 See here.
 If they maintain the current position, can at least we treat teleconferenced sessions as face-to-face?
 While not all the body language can be seen, there’s still a lot of body language the counselling practicum student can hear and observe in the interactions.
 In fact, the proximity of this format of the faces to one another is more literally face-to-face than sitting in a room together a couple of metres apart.

 Worried academics – be careful what you wish for?

 Another area that might raise eyebrows is the recency of practice.
-I think this is better labelled Currency of Practice as one could have met the requirements three years ago and not done any practice for the last two years, but still be considered having practiced recently.
+I think this is better labelled Currency of Practice as one could have met the requirements three years ago and not done any practice for the last two years, but still be considered having practiced recently according to this focus area criteria.

 From a counselling academic perspective, keeping practice currency can be tricky.
 While some training institutions make space in the workload, others do not.
 This can put pressure on academics who are often time poor, working nights and weekends to keep up with their academic workloads, let alone adding practice on top of this.

 As an academic, I am not advocating this be dropped even while I know that some of my academic colleagues might oppose this.
 The first reason is that I believe it is important for academics to maintain currency of practice.
 I know myself, how fast I become clinically rusty when away from practice for a month or two.
-And I have been practicing for over 25 years and yet I can sense the impact of lengthy breaks.
+I have been practicing for over 25 years and yet I can sense the impact of lengthy breaks.
 Another reason for keeping it as is, is that having this expectation as a minimum becomes grounds for peak body training standards to require institutions give counsellor educators release for practice, which in turn, should make allowance for in their workloads.
 Institutions that wish to retain accreditation will need to comply.
 Giving academics opportunities to maintain practice currency will enable them to provide higher quality current practice experience to speak from, rather than historical experience alone.
 Should currency of practice be removed, it will disincentivise academics from maintaining it.
-Being stale and out of touch with practice will in my view, reduce the richness of student experience.
+Being stale and out of touch with practice will in my view, reduce the richness of student experience and lead to academics being out of touch with the realities of contemporary client work.
 Students often have told me how differently enriching their experience is when taught by practitioners compared to academics without currency of practice.
 As a practice-based profession, I think we really we need to practice what we teach.

 With the CPD criteria proposed, I don’t want to specialise